fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-The first version of flight diary application is now completed!
+The first version of our flight diary application is now completed!

-If we now try to create a new diary with invalid or missing fields we are getting an appropriate error message
+If we now try to create a new diary entry with invalid or missing fields we are getting an appropriate error message

 ![](../../images/9/30b.png)